onurazbar/SpaceCraft/README.md

 **./spacecraft**

 Aim of the game is to shoot the asteroids by pressing space key and moving the space craft using arrow keys to escape from asteroids.
-Every time an asteroid is shot by fires of the space craft, game score is incremented and it is shown above next to the title.
+Every time an asteroid is shot by fires of the space craft, game score is incremented and it is shown above next to the game title.
+If an asteroid hits the space craft the game is over.
+When game is over a message box is displayed with game score and game window will be closed after 5 seconds.

+## Game Views

+### Game Scenes